pruthvip/scaletale/src/pages/how-to-create-a-blog/index.md

 ###A place on the internet to keep your content.
 Now your content is sorted.
 Now you need a place to store it.
 Since you cant keep your laptop always on and connected to the internet.
 Its good if you put your content to some hosting service, so your content is always available.
 Some examples of the hosting services are AWS, GCP, Digital Ocean, Hostgator etc.

 If you just want to host static content (html css and some js), [github](https://github.com/) and [netlify](https://netlify.com/) provides free hosting.
 Since gatsby converts the blog into static contents.
 This was my best option, because it was totally free.
 I tried both github pages and netlify.
-Found netlify is much more easier to use and way too cooler.
+Found netlify to be more easier to use and way too cooler.
 And it has inbuilt support for gatsby and it recognizes if your blog is written in gatsby.

 Just upload your code to github.
 And integrate it on netlify.